What is Brochure Design ?

 Marketing has been revolutionized through time.
 It started with the ideology of Hennery Ford saying, “a good product sells itself”.
 It is true and this can be one of the Major basics of marketing, it is the Value; that makes you better than the competitors.
 Speaking of competition, in the late 19th century the major competition was between small business owners and the emerging big corporates.
 It was the beginning of the Monopoly power.
 Before this time capitalism wasn’t a thing.

 After world war II, the economies have started to recess and instead of one big corporation, there was more.
 So, Monopoly has decreased, however, the competition didn’t.
 Companies started giving samples to promoters in the street so they can attract customers.
-Then a decade later, printing started to get into the business, and it was the beginning of the brochures.
+Then a decade later, printing started to get into the business, and it was the beginning of the brochure design.
 Now, marketing has taken a revolutionary step.
-In the past couple of years, social media has taken a bigger part in our life.
+In the past couple of years, social media designs has taken a bigger part in our life.
 Hate saying this but it became a standard in society and people are addicted to it.
 Needless to say, that all of the 3 marketing aspects are still important to this very day.
 Brochures are a standard in every single business.
 Without it, a lot of organizations wouldn’t have made it.

 It can be a piece of paper or a flier that is usually in A4 size, but it is bi-folded or tri-folded into smaller pages.
 It is used to put all of the information that you want to deliver to your potential customers find it resourceful enough to keep it, so in a way, you have to make it attractive.
 Here is one trick, it can be really attractive if there is a color scheme for it, each color for a page.